Courseiva

 • D.All inbound traffic is denied.

-Why A: Option B is correct.
-Inbound rules: Rule 100 allows SSH from 10.0.0.0/16.
-Rule 200 allows HTTPS from anywhere.
-Rule 300 denies all other traffic.
-So only SSH from 10.0.0.0/16 and HTTPS from anywhere are allowed.
-Option A is wrong because SSH is not allowed from anywhere.
-Option C is wrong because HTTPS is allowed.
-Option D is wrong because the NACL is not fully open.
+Why A: Inbound rules: Rule 100 allows SSH from 10.0.0.0/16 (internal network).
+Rule 200 allows HTTPS from 0.0.0.0/0 (any IP).
+Rule 300 (implicit deny) denies all other inbound traffic.
+Therefore, only SSH from the internal network and HTTPS from any IP are allowed.
+Option B is incorrect because not all inbound traffic is allowed; SSH from external networks is denied.
+Option C is incorrect because HTTPS is allowed from anywhere.
+Option D is incorrect because the NACL does not deny all traffic; it allows specific traffic.

 Variation 2.
 Refer to the exhibit.
 A network engineer examines the network ACL for a subnet.
 Which statement best describes the effect of this network ACL?